 LEGAL - DO I NEED A LEGAL ADVISOR?

-Good legal and tax advice will help you to make the best financial decisions and those relating to other matters such as ownership of the property, the applicable taxation system, future inheritances or donations, property taxation, etc. In the case of non-Spanish residents they will advise them and take charge of the extra paperwork involved in purchasing a property in Spain by a non-resident, such as obtaining a NIE (national ID for foreigners) number and tax obligations for non-residents among other
+Good legal and tax advice will help you to make the best financial decisions and those relating to other matters such as ownership of the property, the applicable taxation system, future inheritances or donations, property taxation, etc. In the case of foreign residents they will advise them and take charge of the extra paperwork involved in purchasing a property abroad by a non-resident, such as obtaining tax obligations for non-residents among other

 LEGAL - THE NOTARY PUBLIC

 The notary public is a public officer of the State who must provide people with the legal security guaranteed in article 9 of the Spanish Constitution within the context of extrajudicial legal dealings.
 They are also legal professionals practicing under the rules of competition.
 This dual status guarantees their independence.

 The Notary Public is authorized to authenticate public acts carried out before them and draft documents, such as wills, contracts, inheritances, deeds of sale, etc.